pr0crustes/CustomPreprocessor/README.md

 Keep in mind that the '$' should be at the start of a line.
 If there is a non space character before it, the instruction will not be evaluated.

-This project includes an "example" folder, with a valid file with a ".e" file that can be parsed.
+This project includes an "example" folder, with a valid file with a ".prep" file that can be parsed.

-The required extension ".e" is to prevent the user to override files accidentally.
+The required extension ".prep" is to prevent the user to override files accidentally.
 The script can be easily modified to remove it.